-Email marketing is alive and well in 2021.
+Email marketing is alive and well.

 According to the Content Marketing Institute, “87% of B2B marketers say email is one of their top free organic distribution channels” as of 2020 (via HubSpot).